sampetchey/intonationladder/README.md

       }
       ```
   4. To answer, the player selects 'Flat' or 'Sharp'.
-    a.
-The functions called by the button depends upon if it matches the randomIntonation value.
+    * The functions called by the button depends upon if it matches the randomIntonation value.
-    b.
-If correct, functions are called to increase the score, level and generate a new audio file.
+    * If correct, functions are called to increase the score, level and generate a new audio file.
-    c.
-If incorrect, the gameOver() function is called:
+    * If incorrect, the gameOver() function is called:
       ```
       function answerFlat() {
         if (!randomIntonation) {